Medical questions & health advice by board certified doctors

-"Chest pain, neck pain, headaches - why?
+"Chest pain, neck pain, headaches - why?"

 Onto my symptoms, the one that I've had lately is this tightness in the right side of my chest.
 I feel it and it starts getting worse and worse and then radiates into my neck and is almost unbearable but then it stops and a little while later it'll start again.
 I couldnt sleep last night because of it.
 Then today I have a weird sensation onthe left and right sides of my face.
 Around my temples.
 Maybe an inch below to an inch above.
 It's like a tightness in that area and it's constant.
 This has happened before on the left side but now it's both.
 A lot of the time I have a hot forehead and I can usually feel my pulse pretty strong in that area and others.
 I have random pains in Legs arms chest etc. I guess my question is, could this be serious or could it all be linked to my anxiety?

 However, the important thing when dealing with the possibility of physical symptoms caused by anxiety, is to make sure that they are not caused by something else!
 For example chest pains can be a sign of trouble with the heart.
 Your doctor will be able to perform testing to rule out any serious underlying problem with your heart.
 Once this is done, if the diagnosis is that this is all related to anxiety, then your doctor will also be able to help you figure out what to do about that!
 Sometimes anxiety needs to be treated with medications, where as other times focusing on life style factors, like getting plenty of sleep and exercise, are all that is needed.
 Start by setting up an appointment as soon as possible.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.